 The Pink Streets of St. Petersburg and the Pinellas Point Neighborhood

 The Pink Streets is a desirable neighborhood at the southernmost tip of St Petersburg and Pinellas County.
 The name “The Pink Streets” comes because yes, the streets are actually pink!
-Not hot pink but a muted pink that actually goes well with the surrounding landscape.
+Not hot pink but a muted soft reddish-pink that actually goes well with the surrounding landscape.
 This neighborhood is surrounded by water and features a large waterfront park.
-Homes here typically range from the $300,000s to $3,000,000.
+Homes here typically range from the $200,000s to $3,000,000.
 I consider this a little known area of St. Pete to find a waterfront home at a value – prices are generally lower here than in north St. Petersburg, and often the elevation of the homes in Pinellas Point is higher.
 That means – you guessed it – some require no flood insurance.
 (Not that everyone near water shouldn’t carry optional flood coverage.)

 The Pink Streets neighborhood runs between about 10th Street and 21st Street, just south of Pinellas Point Drive South.
 Some of the roads dead-end with a view overlooking the bay and the Sunshine Skyway Bridge.
 There are some gorgeous older homes, along with some fine newer construction homes!
 It’s a nice drive if you’d like to check out a waterfront community you didn’t know was there – and it’s really only 10 minutes from Downtown St. Pete – I’ve clocked it!

 To perform a custom search of the entire Tampa Multiple Listing Service, click here.